 - Other LEGOs (if you want to make hearts several different ways)

-How to Make a Heart out of LEGOs
+How to Build a LEGO Heart

 For this challenge, I supplied my kids with some standard LEGO blocks and simply challenged them to build hearts.